sharifruet/adk-agent/requirements/user-stories/us-019-manage-policies.md

   - Created date, updated date
 - And information is clearly formatted

-### AC-019.3: Create New Policy
+### AC-019.3: Ingest Policy Document into Knowledge Base
-- Given admin wants to add new policy
+- Given admin wants to add new policy to the knowledge base
-- When creating policy
+- When ingesting a policy document
-- Then the system allows entering:
+- Then the system allows:
+  - Uploading policy documents (PDF, text, markdown, JSON)
+  - Entering policy metadata:
     - Policy name (required)
-  - Provider/Company (required)
+    - Policy type (term, whole life, universal, etc.)
+    - Company name (specific insurance company)
-  - Coverage amount (required, min 10000)
+    - Coverage amount range (optional metadata)
-  - Monthly premium (required, > 0)
-  - Term years (required, >= 1)
-  - Medical exam required (boolean, default false)
+    - Premium range (optional metadata)
+    - Age eligibility requirements (optional metadata)
-- And system validates required fields
+- And system processes document:
+  - Extracts text from documents (PDF parsing, etc.)
+  - Splits document into chunks (500-1000 tokens with overlap)
+  - Generates embeddings for each chunk
+  - Stores embeddings and metadata in vector database
-- And policy is saved to database
+- And policy becomes searchable in the knowledge base

-### AC-019.4: Update Policy Information
+### AC-019.4: Update Policy in Knowledge Base
-- Given admin views policy details
+- Given admin wants to update policy information
-- When updating information
+- When updating a policy
-- Then the system allows editing all policy fields
+- Then the system allows:
+  - Re-ingesting updated policy document
+  - Updating policy metadata
+  - Marking old policy chunks as deprecated
+  - Creating new version of policy in knowledge base
-- And system validates changes
+- And system handles:
+  - Version tracking (maintains old versions for reference)
+  - Smooth transition (new version available immediately)
+  - Deprecation of old chunks after verification period
 - And updated_at timestamp is updated
 - And change history is logged (optional)